bcarlson/pwf/CONTRIBUTING.md

-# Contributing to WPS
+# Contributing to PWF

-Thank you for your interest in improving the Workout Plan Specification!
+Thank you for your interest in improving the Portable Workout Format!

 ## Ways to Contribute

 ### 1. Report Issues

 Found a bug in the validator or an ambiguity in the spec?
-[Open an issue](https://github.com/bcarlson/workout-plan-spec/issues).
+[Open an issue](https://github.com/bcarlson/pwf/issues).

 Include:
 - What you expected